 - VAT application available – The Value Added Tax (VAT) is only applied to companies engaged in trading intra-EU and the rate is 18%.

-- Registered office and agent – IBCs must maintain a registered office in Malta.
+- Registered office and agent – Private Exempt Companies must maintain a registered office in Malta.

 - Entry into the EU market – As a part of the European Union, Malta benefits from all EU Double Tax treaties and regulations.

-- Trade restrictions – While there are no restrictions on the types of trade a Malta IBC may engage in however some business activities might require a license.
+- Trade restrictions – While there are no restrictions on the types of trade that a Malta Private Exempt Company may engage in, however some business activities might require a license.
 Examples of these would be insurance business, investment services and other financial services.

 - Registration – Company formation can take up to 4 weeks.

-- Choosing the name of your Malta International Business Company (IBC) – Company names can be in any language using the Latin alphabet.
+- Choosing the name of your Malta Private Exempt Company – Company names can be in any language using the Latin alphabet.
 As with all jurisdictions, the name must be unique and cannot not imply that the company is associated with illegal or governmental activity.
-The name must also be suffixed with ‘International Business Company’ or ‘IBC’.

 - Public records – Information about the directors and shareholders including their address and date of birth are a matter of public record and can be freely accessed.
 Trusts are required to disclose information regarding the settlor, trustees, and instigators.

-- Financial statements – Accounts are required to be filed with the Maltese government.
+- Financial statements – Accounts are required to be prepared, audited and filed with the Maltese government.
 Companies are required to maintain accounts to demonstrate the current financial situation.

-- Company secretary – Every Malta IBC must appoint a Company Secretary.
+- Company secretary – Every Malta Private Exempt Company must appoint a Company Secretary.
 This cannot be the same person as the Director but can be an individual or corporate body citizen of any country.

 - Annual general meetings – Shareholders are required to hold an annual meeting, which can be held in any country.

-- Ready made/shelf companies – Malta does not allow shelf IBCs to be formed, as trading activities and beneficial ownership must be stated at the time of incorporation.
+- Ready made/shelf companies – Malta does not allow shelf Private Exempt Companies to be formed, as trading activities and beneficial ownership must be stated at the time of incorporation.

 Please note that information given on this page is subject to change at any time without notice as a consequence of changes made in local legislation.